Afriqiyah Airways

 Afriqiyah Airways is a Libyan state-owned airline based in Tripoli, Libya.
 It was established in 2001 and operates both domestic and international flights.
 The airline's main hub is Tripoli International Airport (TIP), and it serves a wide range of destinations across Africa, the Middle East, and Europe.

 Afriqiyah Airways operates a fleet primarily consisting of Airbus aircraft, including the A320, A319, and A330 models.
 These planes are used for both short-haul and long-haul flights.

 The airline offers various services and amenities to its passengers, including in-flight entertainment, onboard dining, and a loyalty program called "Afriqiyah Club".

 Over the years, Afriqiyah Airways has faced some operational challenges due to political instability in Libya.
-However, it has strived to maintain its operations and expand its network to serve travelers from and to Libya.
+However, it has striven to maintain its operations and expand its network to serve travelers from and to Libya.